Eight Forest Lane

 Hot cross buns are an absolute essential at Easter, and whether you pick up a pack at the supermarket when doing your last minute grocery shop before the long weekend, or decide to give baking them from scratch a go, there really is nothing better than this once a year treat.

-I already have a chocolate hot cross bun recipe, and even a fruit-free chai spiced hot cross bun recipe, but I thought it was about time I recognised the OG so here we finally have a recipe for classic hot cross buns!
+My Easter tradition is making a new flavour of HCB each year, and I thought it was about time I recognised the OG so here we finally have a recipe for classic hot cross buns!

 You’ll love how simple this recipe really is, plus this version is completely dairy free.